 We are living in a world where every entity has relationships with one other whether a living or non-living being.
-For example, you are a single entity but you share different relations with your family, friends.
-Even within a family-like, you are the son of your father at the same time you are also a sibling of your brother.
-Similarly the relationships exist in Database Management (DBMS).
+For example, you are a single entity but you share different relations with your family and friends.
+Even within a family, you are the son of your father at the same time you are also a sibling of your brother.
+Similarly, the relationships exist in Database Management (DBMS).
 In this article, we are going to learn about what is the degree of relationships, and the types of relationships.

 Degree of Relationship

-In DBMS, a degree of relationship represents the number of entity types that associate in a relationship.
+In DBMS, a degree of relationship represents the number of entity types that are associated with a relationship.
 For example, we have two entities, one is a student and the other is a bag and they are connected with the primary key and foreign key.
 So, here we can see that the degree of relationship is 2 as 2 entities are associating in a relationship.

 Types of degree